 - Ensure the pad is clean & dried completely before using again.
 See washing instructions.

 - Check pad placement.
 Ensure the bed pad is placed underneath the user.

-Our support staff is available to assist with any questions or concerns at 1-865-584-6700 between the hours of 8:00 am – 4:30 pm EST, Monday -Friday.
+Our support staff is available to assist with any questions or concerns at 1-865-584-6700 between the hours of 8:00 a.m. – 4:30 p.m Eastern time, Monday through Friday.
 We can also be reached by email at firstname.lastname@example.org.

 When using the Wet-Detective alarm system for the correction of bedwetting, you should use the medium or loud alarm setting.
 During the course of using the alarm, parents may need to help their child learn to awaken to the alarm.
-In the early stages especially of using the Wet-Detective, it is common for your child to empty their bladder in bed and discover upon going to the bathroom that there is nothing left to urinate.
+Especially in the early stages of using the Wet-Detective, it is common for your child to empty their bladder in bed and discover, upon going to the bathroom, that there is nothing left to urinate.
 During the first few weeks, your child should begin to stop the urination stream earlier and will finish urinating in the toilet.
 Each success will result in smaller wet spots, which will shrink further with continued training.
 Soon thereafter, the urge to urinate will awaken your child, anticipating the alarm.